ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 The integrity of public keys represented in DNS is most important.
 An altered public key can enable device impersonation, and the denial of existence for a valid identity can cause devices to become un-trusted by the network or the application.
-DNS records should be validated by the DNS stub resolver, using the DNSSEC protocol.
+DNS records should be validated using the DNSSEC protocol.
+When using a DNS stub resolver {{?RFC9499}} rather than doing local validation, then the connection to the validating DNS resolver needs to be secured.

 Compartmentalizing failure domains within an application is a well-known architectural best practice.
 Within the context of protecting DNS-based identities, this compartmentalization may manifest by hosting an identity zone on a DNS server which only supports the resource record types essential for representing device identities.